galan/dms-exchange-specification/spec/1.0.0-beta.1/dms-exchange-specification-1.0.0-beta.1.md

 ````

 ### 3.1.2 Document-metadata
-The following JSON-Schema represents the metadata specification, any `meta.json`  has to validate against it.

-The following JSON-Schema represents the document-metadata specification.
-The file has to be named `meta.json` and must be placed in the root of the container along with the document-files.
-If the `meta.json` is invalid, the container is invalid as well.
+The document-metadata file MUST be named `meta.json` and MUST be placed in the root of the container along with the document-files.
+The structure of the document-metadata is specified by a JSON-Schema, and the `meta.json` file MUST validate against it.
+If `meta.json` is invalid, the container is invalid as well.
+Invalid containers MAY be ignored during the import, in this case the invalid containers MUST be listed to the user, so he can take appropriate steps.

 See `meta.schema.json` on [GitHub](https://github.com/galan/dms-exchange-specification/blob/master/spec/0.0.2/meta.schema.json) or [Raw](https://raw.githubusercontent.com/galan/dms-exchange-specification/master/spec/0.0.2/meta.schema.json).